-He studied at the Rotterdam Conservatory and took a Masters Degree at the University of Cambridge (England).
+John Borstlap studied at the Rotterdam Conservatory, where he was not allowed to enter for the final exam because of not writing music which answered the aesthetics of modernism as cultivated in the new music scene at the time.
+But in his thirties he took a Masters Degree at the University of Cambridge (England) where such strictures did not exist.
 His (first) Violin Concerto from 1974 won prizes at the Prince Pierre Competition in Monaco and the Wieniawski Competition in Poznan (Poland).
-His chamber music is performed in the Netherlands and abroad, and has been recorded for radio broadcasts.
-Performances of his ‘Sinfonia’ (1st symphony) in 1990 by the Netherlands Chamber Orchestra under Hartmut Haenchen established John Borstlap’s reputation as a distinctive orchestral composer of classically-orientated music.
-In 1997 a CD of chamber works was issued in England (‘Hyperion’s Dream’, Albany Records), which the composer was invited to introduce on national Dutch TV.
+Performances of his ‘Sinfonia’ (1st symphony) in 1990 by the Netherlands Chamber Orchestra under Hartmut Haenchen were an audience success, but were strongly condemned by the press for ‘not being modern enough’.
+But in 1997 a CD of chamber works was issued in England (‘Hyperion’s Dream’, Albany Records).

-In 2002 he set up, together with two collegues, the Composers Group Amsterdam.
+In 2002 he set up, together with two collegues: Joep Franssens and Jeff Hamburg, the Composers Group Amsterdam.
 The group’s artistic credo can be summarised as the ‘Renewal of Cultural Traditions’, bridging the gap between new music and the central performance culture.
 In February 2003 the group featured in a live programme on Dutch national TV and in July 2004 the German national radio station ARD dedicated a programme to CGA’s music and ideas: ‘Visions of a new European music’.
 The group’s proposal to the Dutch Ministery for Culture in 2003 for a new way of organising the state subsidies for new music, has set a partial reform in motion in 2006, which antagonized many composers in Holland who enjoyed privileged treatment in the old system.
-In later years, this partial reform was turned back under the pressure from the circle of state subsidized composers.
+In later years, this partial reform was turned back under the pressure from the network of state subsidized composers.
+Borstlap’s campaigning for a fair funding of commissions without soviet-style ‘quality control’ by comitees selected from interest groups, led to a total excommunication from Dutch music life.
+In 2012 he took the national subsidy foundation to court when a commission was refused payment.
+Supported by international musicology experts like Sir Roger Scruton and Dr Andreas Dorschel, Borstlap won the case, but the court decided that payment was not necessary, in flagrant contradiction to any legal sense.
+From that moment onwards, Borstlap no longer considered himself a Dutch composer.

-John Borstlap’s ideas about new possibilities of the classical, tonal tradition (in the broadest sense) in the 21st century, which are shared by other composers like David Matthews, Nicolas Bacri, Richard Dubugnon, Karol Beffa, Thierry Escaich, Alexander Smelkov (and already pioneered by George Rochberg and David del Tredici in the seventies) are part of a wider current debate in aesthetics as shown by the work of Alexander Nehamas (‘The Place of Beauty in a World of Art’), Sir Roger Scruton (‘Beauty’), Paolo Euron (‘Art, Beauty and Imitation’), Denis Dutton (‘The Art Instinct’) and Andreas Dorschel (‘Vom Preis des Fortschritts’), and the work of the German theorist and composer Wolfgang Andreas Schultz (‘Damit die Musik nicht aufhört’, ‘Avantgarde – Trauma – Spiritualität’, ‘Die Heilung des verlorenen Ichs’, ‘Europas Zweite Renaissance’).
+John Borstlap’s ideas about new possibilities of the classical tradition (in the broadest sense) in the 21st century, which are shared by other composers like David Matthews, Nicolas Bacri, Richard Dubugnon, Karol Beffa, Thierry Escaich, Philippe Hersant, Alexander Smelkov (and already pioneered by George Rochberg, David del Tredici and Richard Danielpour) are part of a wider international debate in aesthetics as shown by the work of Alexander Nehamas (‘The Place of Beauty in a World of Art’), Sir Roger Scruton (‘Beauty’), Paolo Euron (‘Art, Beauty and Imitation’), Denis Dutton (‘The Art Instinct’) and Andreas Dorschel (‘Vom Preis des Fortschritts’), and the work of the German theorist and composer Wolfgang Andreas Schultz (‘Damit die Musik nicht aufhört’, ‘Avantgarde – Trauma – Spiritualität’, ‘Die Heilung des verlorenen Ichs’, ‘Europas Zweite Renaissance’).

-In 2012 John Borstlap finished a short book about new classical music: ‘The Classical Revolution’ (the Scarecrow Press / Rowman & Littlefield, New York 2013), which was well received and provoked some intense debate in the Neue Zeitschrift für Musik and the Neue Musikzeitung, the two prominent music magazines in Germany.
+In 2012 John Borstlap finished a short book about new classical music: ‘The Classical Revolution’ (the Scarecrow Press / Rowman & Littlefield, New York 2013), which was well received and provoked some intense debate in the Neue Musikzeitung, one of the prominent music magazines in Germany.

-In the autumn of 2014, the Hong Kong Philharmonic Orchestra and the Dallas Symphony Orchestra together commissioned Borstlap for a new work: ‘Feierliche Abendmusik’ (‘Solemn Night Music’), which was successfully premiered in March and June 2016 by the respective orchestras under international star conductor Jaap van Zweden.
-This led to a new commission, this time shared by the Hong Kong Philharmonic and the Shanghai Symphony, for a (second) violin concerto; two successful premiere performances, again under the baton of Van Zweden, took place in November 2022 in Hong Kong with Jing Wang as soloist.
+In the autumn of 2014, international star conductor Jaap van Zweden, who had discovered Borstlap’s music, saved him from his increasing artistic isolation in Holland, and initiated a commission, shared by the Dallas Symphony Orchestra and the Hong Kong Philharmomic Orchestra, resulting in the short work ‘Solemn Night Music’, which was premiered in March and June 2016 by the respective orchestras under Van Zweden.
+The success of these performances (‘… unashamedly beautiful…’) led to a new commission, this time shared by the Hong Kong Philharmonic and the Shanghai Symphony, for a (second) violin concerto ‘Dreamscape Voyage’; two successful premiere performances, again under the baton of Van Zweden, took place in November 2022 in Hong Kong with Jing Wang as soloist.
+Due to the way China handled the covid epidemic, performances in Shanghai fell through.
+The concerto was broadcast on Hong Kong radio and later on BBC Radio 3.

 In January 2017 John Borstlap was appointed Senior Research Fellow at the Future Symphony Institute in Baltimore.